umanovskis/baremetal-arm/doc/06_uart.md

 We've written our first driver that interfaces with the hardware directly, and we wrote some proof-of-concept code making use of the driver.
 A big takeaway is that carefully reading the manual is at least half the work involved in writing a driver.
 In writing the actual driver code, we also saw how it can be quite different from most non-driver code.
 There's a lot of bit manipulation, and operations that are order-sensitive in ways that may not be intuitive.
 The fact that the same location in memory, like the `DR` SFR, acts differently when being read versus written is also something rarely encountered outside of driver code.

 Unsurprisingly, the driver written in this chapter is not perfect.
 Some possibilities for improvement:

+* Interrupt handling.
+Currently the driver is being used in polling mode, constantly asking it if new characters have been received.
+In most practical cases, polling is too inefficient and interrupts are desired.

+* More robustness.
+Error handling, sanity checks and other measures preventing the driver from being incorrectly are good!
+The driver could return different error codes for different types of receive errors instead of lumping them all together.
+The driver could keep track of its own status and prevent functions like `uart_write` from executing before the configuration has been done with `uart_configure`.

+* The reference clock is hardcoded as 24 MHz now, the driver should instead query the hardware to find the reference clock's frequency.